se-for-sci/se-for-sci.github.io/content/week5/typing.md

     return list(a[: len(b)])
 ```

-This takes two lists and returns the first list sliced to match the second list.
+This function takes two lists and returns the first list sliced to match the
-By using generics, we can also swap these lists out for anything else that would
+second list.
+By using generics, we can also swap these lists out for things like
-work, like tuples or user defined classes with the right special methods.
-We
+tuples or user defined classes with the right special methods.
+We always return
-always return a `list`, so we stay as specific as possible in the return.
+a `list`, so we stay as specific as possible in the return.

 ## More about generics